ims-systems-00/ims-kb/docs/General Information/5. Incident Managemet/Raising Incident.md

 ## Raising an Incident

-You must first choose the **Business function** you are assigning the incdent to.
+You must first choose the **Business function** you are assigning the incident to.
 The business function selector is a drop-down menu, from which you can select from the business functions your organisation has created.

 After this you must enter the `Title` you want to give the incident, followed by a `Description` of the event. `Method of notification` is how you were made aware of the incident, this could be an email that was sent to your department.